+The maximum video data rate per channel depends on the number of video channels in operation, the video data rate used, and the number of disk drives in the RAID storage system.
 You can select the video data rate the Profile XP system uses to record the video signal.
 When selecting video data rates, be sure not to exceed the total maximum system bandwidth.
-Fibre channel transfers, archive operations, and high bandwidth recording or playout may require that you reduce the data rate on other channels or operate fewer channels at one time.
+Use the minimum disk bandwidth tables in this section as a guideline for configuring your system.
+Keep in mind that Fibre channel transfers, archive operations, off-speed play, and high bandwidth recording or playout may require that you reduce the data rate on other channels or operate fewer channels at one time.
 Although playout and recording take priority over other operations, exceeding your Profile XP system bandwidth may result in record or playback problems.
-For information on setting the video data rate, refer to "Selecting video quality for a channel" on page 114.
+For information on setting the video data rate, refer to "Selecting video quality for a channel" on page 134.